Intervertebral Disc Disease (IVDD)

 A diagnosis of IVDD can be difficult for owners, especially with the unknown progression.
 Emma is here to guide you through the treatment process with regular reviews and assessments, working with your vet to ensure that your dog receives the best treatment.
 Emma will work with you to ensure that all treatment is achievable for you and your dog.

-A home care exercise programme and walking advice will be given to you by your physiotherapist, and it will be uniquely designed to suit your dog’s needs.
+A home care exercise programme will be given to you by your physiotherapist, and it will be uniquely designed to suit your dog’s needs.
 Emma will also be able to offer advice on activities in your daily routine, such as how best to assist your dog in and out of a car, the avoidance of slippery floors, the avoidance of high-impact activities such as jumping up or down from furniture, running up and down stairs.
 Think of Emma as your dog’s occupational therapist!